 I’ve been busy as a beaver but there’s nothing I can show for it.
 I haven’t been submitting to publications very much to date because my schedule didn’t allow me to commit to short deadlines.
 I have more flexibility now and it’s time to start the next phase of my design career.
 Earlier this month I was working hard on pulling together a number of submissions for an upcoming book.
 I just heard today that one of my designs was accepted.
 Yippee!
 There’s an up side to the submissions that weren’t accepted for that particular publication.
 I can either resubmit read more

 Devan has new socks in yellows and golds–his favourite colours.
 I test knit Shozo, a pattern written by Nigel, my step-father.
 It’s toe up with a great method for working the gusset, heel turn and even the heel “flap” looks like a conventional top-down sock.
 He introduced me to a new stretchy bind-off which is by far an improvement over what I had been using.
-Nigel is currently galavanting around the world (he’s in Panama right now), but when he returns I’ll have to encourage him to give his pattern the final polish so it can read more
+Nigel is currently galavanting around the world (he’s in Panama right now), but when he returns I’ll have to encourage him to give his pattern the final polish so read more

 Today is every knitter’s favourite day.
 We knit for this day so that our families have sweaters to wear.
 Although it’s not like we need an excuse to knit!
 Today I’m wearing my Tangled Yoke Cardigan which I knit, of course.
 It’s my favourite handknit sweater and it’s designed by Eunny Jang and was in the Fall 2007 issue of Interweave Knits.
 I live in this sweater.
 What sweater are you wearing?